PostGrad/Publier/docs/idempotency.md

 Clients may send an `Idempotency-Key` header with a unique value.
 If the same request is received again with the same key, the original response is returned without re-processing the request.

+## Storage

+Idempotency keys and responses are stored in Redis with a short TTL to balance safety and memory usage.

+## Failure Handling

+Idempotency is enforced on a best-effort basis.
+If Redis is unavailable, requests proceed normally to avoid blocking writes.

 ## Rationale

 Idempotency is critical for: